 2. What are the crucial teacher competences in the 21st century classroom?

-Most important roles of the 21st century teacher are:
+The most important roles of the 21st-century teacher are:

 - reflecting upon their lesson design;